spytliak/Quarks-DevOps-Days/README.md

 ### Description
 The repo is for creating and configuring the monitoring stack Prometheus-Grafana-BlackboxExporter and the RESTful API application (for checking) by Docker Compose.

-NOTE:
-For changing default grafanas password (default is admin/admin) need to create .env file, an example is in [.env.example](.env.example).
-For notification to slack need to change the slack webhook (api_url) in [alertmanager.yml](/configs/alertmanager/alertmanager.yml)

 * [docker-compose.yaml](docker-compose.yaml)                      - the main Docker Compose file
 * [.env.example](.env.example)                                    - the example .env file
 * [configs](/configs/)                                            - the folder with all configs (grafana, prometheus, alertmanager, blackbox)